jling2002/Ling_Project3/README.md

 By Jing Ling

 # Project overview
-This website is about a Mental Health Awareness Festival.
-I chose to represent this cause because I struggled with my mental health for a long time without having the resources I wish I had today.
-My audiences are mainly teens and young adults.
-I think this topic is important to address because young people should know that they are not alone in their struggles and that there are resources to help them.
-Mental health can be a hard topic to discuss but by bringing awareness to it through events like this festival, it provides a safe space for individuals to talk about their experiences and seek help if needed.
-Furthermore, I think addressing mental health early can prevent future problems and promote overall well-being.
+Welcome to the Mindscape Fest!
+My primary goal is to create a safe and inclusive space where individuals can openly discuss their mental health struggles, access resources, and seek support if needed.
+By raising awareness and breaking down stigmas, I hope to empower young people to prioritize their mental well-being and seek help when necessary.
+The target audiences are teens and young adults who may be struggling with their mental health or seeking more information and support.
+I aim to reach out to individuals who may feel isolated or misunderstood in their experiences, providing them with a supportive community and valuable resources.
+This festival is more than just an event.
+It's a movement towards destigmatizing mental health and creating a culture of openness and support.
+I invite you to join us in this journey as we strive to make a difference.

-The opening event is on a Friday which consist of musical performances by Ariana Grande, Selena Gomez, and Demi Lovato.
-I specifically chose these artists to perform because they have talked about their mental health publicly and spread awareness.
-The following events are self-care activities such as guided meditation, yoga, nails, walks around the Golden Gate Park.
+The opening event is on a Friday consisting of musical performances by Ariana Grande, Selena Gomez, and Demi Lovato.
+These artists are chosen to perform because they have talked about their mental health publicly and spread awareness.
+The following events are self-care activities such as guided meditation, yoga, nails, and walks around the Golden Gate Park.
 The closing event is a Nickelodeon Q&A. It involves Nickelodeon stars talking about their experiences in the industry and how it impacted their mental health.
-Tote bages containing items such as CBD lotion, chocolates, hand massage, stress ball, and bath bombs will be on sale.
+There are also tote bages containing items such as CBD lotion, chocolates, hand massage, stress ball, and bath bombs on sale.

 # Technical overview
 WORK IN PROGRESS